deostroll/generator-file-mount/README.md

 # generator-file-mount
-> create an image and consequently mount it.
+> create an image and consequently mount it. (linux only)

 ## Installation